The Best Kettlebell HIIT Workouts and Routines with PDF

 kettlebell hiit exercises

 1. Holding one kettlebell in each hand, stand upright with your feet shoulder-width apart and toes pointing slightly out.
-Bend your elbows so the kettlebell can rest on the upper arm.
+Bend your elbows so the kettlebell rests on your upper arm.
 That’s the start.

 3. Once you return from the squat, press the weight up until your arms are extended overhead.